 - There is no need to force a contraction.
 Allow yourself to notice how your body moves with the breath with no particular effort.

 To do this, take one hand over the abdomen.
-Place a gentle pressure onto the stomach with each breath out by pressing the hand softly into the belly.
+Place gentle pressure onto the stomach with each breath by pressing the hand softly into the belly.

 As you draw the breath in, focus on breathing into your hand.
-As you breathe into your hand, allow the pressure to gently build and then to be released – feeling a springing sensation at the abdomen.
+As you breathe into your hand, allow the pressure to gently build and then release – feeling a springing sensation in the abdomen.

 Once you have done this a couple of times, place the hands back into the inverted triangle position (or chosen rest position) and continue to focus on belly breathing for a couple more breaths.

 4) Bring your awareness now to your pelvic floor.

 - The diamond shape is created by the pelvic floor muscles by imagining the pubic bone at the front of the pelvis, the coccyx at the back, and the sit bones on either side.